SPOTLIGHT: The Ritedose Corporation Open for Business on MTC Enterprise Campus

 “TRC is an exciting, homegrown company that has an extensive impact on its market sector,” said Rhames.
 “MTC is extremely proud of our association with TRC.
 I look forward to welcoming future companies who understand how valuable such a relationship with higher education can be.”

-For more information on the Midlands Technical College Enterprise Campus, visit https://www.midlandstech.edu/about/enterprise-campus.
+Learn more about the Midlands Technical College Enterprise Campus.

 The Ritedose Corporation specializes in the production of inhalation products, eye drops, eardrops, and oral liquids.